How Much Are Dental Implants?

 Losing a tooth is hard enough without the cost being involved.
-Unfortunately, there is a cost to getting a dental implant, and you may think you need to break the piggy bank – a huge piggy bank – to pay it off.
+Unfortunately, there is a cost to getting a dental implant, and you may think you need to break the piggy bank—a huge piggy bank—to pay it off.
 The truth is that the cost of an implant depends on a variety of factors.
 You’re probably asking a lot of questions, like whether you need a denture or an implant.
-The main difference is that dentures are removable, whereas an implant is fixed in place and can be thought of more like an artificial tooth, which is why the latter is more expensive.
-Read on to get the answers to questions like how much do full dental implants cost, and more.
+The main difference is that dentures are removable, whereas an implant is fixed in place and can be thought of more like an artificial tooth, making it more expensive.
+Read on to get the answers to questions like how much do full mouth dental implants cost, and more.

 What Are the Main Factors of the Costs

 When the question “what is the price of dental implants” comes up, the answer is not a simple figure.
-There are various factors of cost to take into account like:
+There are various cost factors to take into account like:

-Anesthesia options.
+Anaesthesia options.
 Getting an implant is an invasive operation, and you will need something to numb the pain.
-The price can depend on the type of anesthesia you need.
+The price can depend on the type of anaesthesia you need.

 What Does the Price of Dental Implants Include

 The price of dental implants can seem costly.
-So, what does your money go towards exactly?
+So, why are dental implants so expensive?

 An implant expert or surgeon.
 An implant isn’t like a simple tooth extraction or a filling, it’s considered surgery.
 You need a specialist — a dentist with implantology training, an oral surgeon, or a prosthodontist — to do it, so you’re paying for their expertise.